 In one of the manga, Ash does describe the pair as "sort of Bonnie and Clyde," but in this case it's coming with some other descriptors, meant to illustrate that Jessie and James are incompetent at best, rather than any remark on their actual relationship.

-At the end of one manga, Jessie and James are shown to have retired from crime (along with Meowth) and have a kid on the way.
+At the end of the aforementioned manga, Jessie and James are shown to have retired from crime (along with Meowth) and have a kid on the way.

 Daiko and Akakabu from New Cutey Honey are a weird case in that they are introduced trying (and failing) to rob a bank, but we then find out they are actually married and have a teenaged son.

-Lupin III and Fujiko seem to have this type of relation in the anime, although its really an on and off romance between them because Fujiko has Chronic Backstabbing Disorder.
-(In the manga, they're a definite Bonnie/Clyde couple who are often seen having very intense sex.)
+Lupin III and Fujiko seem to have this type of relation, sometimes.
+Their relationship is really an on and off romance because the manga's portrayal of several women as Fujiko retroactively gave her Chronic Backstabbing Disorder.

-A young couple in an early episode of Gun X Sword tries... and fails extravagantly... to be this.
+A young couple in an early episode of GUN×SWORD tries... and fails extravagantly... to be this.
 They seem to be a direct reference to Pumpkin and Honey Bunny, referenced somewhere below.

 At least in the dub, their real names are Bunny and Klatt, which suggest that they may also be a shout out to the original Bonny and Clyde.